Eliasdb/eDB/README.md

 ##### **Local k3s Cluster (k3d + Skaffold)**

-> **Note:** This is the first setup I ever created for development on my local machine
+> **Note:** This is the first setup I ever created for development on my local machine.
+Is outdated now.

 The project is using **k3d**, which wraps my **k3s** Kubernetes distribution inside **Docker** containers. **k3s** is a lightweight Kubernetes distribution that allows me to orchestrate containers for scalable application deployment.
 I use **Skaffold** to manage my Kubernetes manifests, build Docker images and deploy them to my local k3d cluster.
 Skaffold also pulls any configured images, such as **PostgreSQL** and **Adminer**, enabling a complete local development environment.